HECVAT Category

 Have you conducted a risk analysis as required under the HIPAA Security Rule?

-This question is asking whether your organization has conducted a formal risk analysis as required by the HIPAA Security Rule.
+HIPAA compliance hinges on this point, which asks whether your organization has carried out the formal risk analysis the HIPAA Security Rule requires.
 The HIPAA Security Rule requires covered entities and business associates to conduct a thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI) that they hold or process.

 HIPA-09